 In this Part —

-“authorised officer” means an officer of the Department authorised under section 103B;
+authorised officer means an officer of the Department authorised under section 103B;

-“tax memorial” means a memorial affecting a mining tenement lodged under the Taxation Administration Act 2003 Part 6 Division 2 for registration under this Act;
+tax memorial means a memorial affecting a mining tenement lodged under the Taxation Administration Act 2003 Part 6 Division 2 for registration under this Act;

-“withdrawal of memorial” means a withdrawal of a tax memorial lodged under the Taxation Administration Act 2003 section 81 for registration under this Act.
+withdrawal of memorial means a withdrawal of a tax memorial lodged under the Taxation Administration Act 2003 section 81 for registration under this Act.

 [Section 103A inserted by No. 54 of 1996 s.
 15; amended by No. 31 of 2008 s.
 14.]